-- Demonstrate accountability, responsibility, civility, advocacy, and commitment to nursing when dealing with clients and families, as a member of the health care team. - Use communication that is effective and therapeutic, along with technology, to implement problem solving processes in the evidencebased delivery of patient care. - Complete a patient's health status assessment and analyze data to formulate a complete plan of nursing care to provide clinically competent, evidence-based, safe, and quality patient care. - Practice within the PN Scope of practice, legal and ethical frameworks, and within national and state standards of nursing practice. - Provide holistic, culturally-considerate care in a variety of healthcare settings to promote integrity, dignity, and personal growth for clients, families, communities, and oneself. - Contribute to the individualized care plan by collaborating with health care team members to adapt health care practices to meet the individual needs of patients.
+- Demonstrate accountability, responsibility, civility, advocacy, and commitment to nursing when dealing with clients and families, as a member of the health care team. - Use communication that is effective and therapeutic, along with technology, to implement problem solving processes in the evidencebased delivery of patient care.

+- Complete a patient's health status assessment and analyze data to formulate a complete plan of nursing care to provide clinically competent, evidence-based, safe, and quality patient care. - Practice within the PN Scope of practice, legal and ethical frameworks, and within national and state standards of nursing practice. - Provide holistic, culturally-considerate care in a variety of healthcare settings to promote integrity, dignity, and personal growth for clients, families, communities, and oneself. - Contribute to the individualized care plan by collaborating with health care team members to adapt health care practices to meet the individual needs of patients.

-Tuition and Fees \$5,127
+Tuition and Fees \$5,175

 Application Fee \$30

 Uniforms \$225

-Lab/Course Fees \$80
+Lab/Course Fees \$115

 Program Fee \$200

-Books/Supplies \$2,531
+Books/Supplies \$2,183

-Total \$8,192
+Total \$7,848

-Fall 2019 MUS Student Health Insurance Premiums will be changing.
+- Fall 2020 MUS Student Health Insurance Premiums will be changing.
 Please check the Health Insurance website (http://students.gfcmsu.edu/insurance.html) and/or Student Central for confirmed premium rates.
-Students will be charged an additional fee of \$21 per credit for online/hybrid courses.
+Students will be charged an additional fee of \$21 per credit for online/hybrid courses. - Part-time students may not qualify for financial aid for every semester due to limited program courses required.
+Please check with the financial aid department for further assistance.